yr12345678/flash-proof/README.md

 CALL_METHOD
   Address("SOME_COMPONENT")
   "some_method"
-  Proof("my_flash_rpoof") # Only required if the method explicitly wants the Proof as an input ;
+  Proof("my_flash_proof") # Only required if the method explicitly wants the Proof as an input ;

 CALL_METHOD